wangziqi2013/wangziqi2013.github.io/_posts/2020-06-21-skewed-tlb.markdown

 (assuming i is a multiple of j), we statically partition the TLB into i / j parts (we use P to refer to this value), and assign a size class to each part in a per-address basis.
 The paper uses the example of Alpha platform where there are four size classes: 8KB, 64KB, 512KB, 4MB.
 The TLB consists of 8 ways, which is partitioned into 4 parts, each having two ways.
+For simplicity of discussion, we name the four partitions P1, P2, P3 and P4.
 Ways are stored in seperated banks such that they can be addressed in parallel as in a conventional set-associative design.
-For a given address X, ea
+For a given address X, each of the four ways is assigned a size class using a easily computable hash function.
+The hash function must satisfy the following two properties.
+First, given an address X and one of the four size classes, the hash function should output a partition that dedicates to storing the mapping of the address, if the address is indeed of the given size class.